Quasi Model-Assisted Estimators under Nonresponse in Sample Surveys: Simulations

+The correlation between the different considered variables is reported in Table~\ref{tablecor}.
+The vector $\xb_k$ is strongly related to both $y_k$ and $p_k$, while $\widetilde{\xb}_k$ is weakly related and is used to misspecify the models.

-Four different scenarios are considered in which different couples of variables are used to fit the response model and the working model.
-In scenarios 1 and 2, the working model fits well the data, whereas in scenarios 3 and 4 it fits poorly.
-In scenarios 1 and 3, the nonresponse model fits well the data, whereas in scenarios 2 and 4 it fits poorly.
-Note that in scenario 1 both models fit well the data, in scenario 2 and 3 only one of the two models fits well, and in scenario 4 both models fit poorly.
-Table~\ref{table1} shows which couple of variables, i.e. $\{ x_{k1}, x_{k2}\}$ or $\{ x_{k3}, x_{k4}\}$, is used to fit the models.
+Four scenarios are considered with the response and working model fitted with different pairs of auxiliary variables.
+Table~\ref{table1} indicates which pair of auxiliary variables is used to fit the models in all four scenarios.
+Scenarios 1 and 2 have the working model well specified, while 3 and 4 have it misspecified.
+Scenarios 1 and 3 have the response model well specified, while 2 and 4 have it misspecified.
+Thus, both models are well specified in scenario 1, only one model is well specified in scenarios 2 and 3, and neither model is well specified in scenario 4.